cap-tee/cheri-docs/morello/BareMetalOnMorello/HelloWorldCommandLine/HelloWorldCommandLine.md

 * ccall.c
 * howdy-cap-call.c - *C hello from a capability call*

-## Using the make file to compile the example code into elf binary files
+## Use the make file to compile the example code into elf binary files

 Within the `examples` directory is a `MakeFile` which can be used to compile the example code and show the different build settings.